Implementing 301 Redirects for a Seamless Transition to Fundraise Up

 Apache

-If your website runs on an Apache server, you need to edit your .htaccess file to implement the 301 redirects.
-To make changes to this file, you must have access to your web server using an FTP client.
+If your website runs on an Apache server, you'll need to modify your .htaccess file to set up the 301 redirects.
+Follow these steps:

 Redirect a single page Redirect 301 /old-page/ /new-page/